 On the downside, park hours will be shorter than during busier times of the year, fireworks and parades are limited, and some rides will be closed for renovation.
 It also might rain.
 If that happens, the park will still be open, and some people say they like to go on a rainy day because so few people are there.

-To decide if January is when you want to visit, read what's below but also check the pros and cons of visiting Disneyland in winter.
+To decide if January is when you want to visit, read what's below and weigh the pros and cons of visiting Disneyland in winter.

 January 1 is one of the few days a year when Disneyland can get so crowded that it reaches capacity.
 When that happens, they have to obey the fire codes and can't let any more people in, whether they have a ticket or not.